isaiahhollars/Traffic/README.md

 It is known that roundabouts are able to handle larger volumes of traffic than traffic lights and 4-way stops.
 We analyze our models against this pattern.

+## Models
+* circle.nlogo models a standard traffic circle
+* bad_circle.nlogo models a traffic circle where circling traffic yields to incoming cars
+* lightv1.nlogo models a traffic light where each entering road is given a turn to let its cars go
+* 4way_naive.nlogo models a 4-way stop

+## Analysis
+The analysis can be found in the data folder.

 ## Results

 Variable speed (or a stop/start penalty) and realistic dimensions are important features of modeling an intersection.
 These should be added for further analysis.